sheikfaaruk/Weather-prediction/README.md

 #water that falls in drops from clouds in the sky.
 #weather in which there is a lot of rain : rainy weather.
 #large amounts of rain that fall at a particular time of year.

-TEMPERATURE:
-#Temperature is a degree of hotness or coldness the can be measured using a thermometer.
-#It's also a measure of how fast the atoms and molecules of a substance are moving.
-#Temperature is measured in degrees on the Fahrenheit, Celsius, and Kelvin scales.

 Thinks to need
 #DHT11,